Universal-Connect-Project/ucw-app/README.md

 The express endpoints exposed in these repositories don't provide any authentication.
 You will need to fork the repo if you want to add your own authentication.

-## Api documentation
+## API documentation

-The api documentation for this service lives in openApiDocumentation.json and uses the (open api spec)[https://swagger.io/specification/].
+The API documentation for this service lives in openApiDocumentation.json and uses the (OpenAPI spec)[https://swagger.io/specification/].
 You can open it in your preferred tool.
 You may copy the file into [swagger editor](https://editor.swagger.io/) and edit the local file with updates when complete.

 ## Cached data